Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 - Because we should have our focus on Heaven!

-- We shouldn’t have our focus on what you are accomplishing in daily life.
+- We shouldn’t have our focus on what we are accomplishing in daily life.

-You might find these powerful Scripture Memory Cards helpful in releasing worry!
+You might find these Worry Scripture Memory Cards helpful in releasing worry!

-3. Do Not Fear to Surrender ALL to God!
+3. Do Not Fear Surrendering ALL to God!

 Read: Matthew 12:32-34 (hover to read)